 Wow!
 There’s a major piece of news that was announced today that basically exactly fits with a dream I have every year.
 Furthermore, I have been taking part in some meetings with all the University’s Deans, the President, and other key officials, about major aspects of USC’s future endeavours, and when the issue of strengthening the role of USC in the life of Los Angeles came up, I intended to mention my dream, but we ran out of time yesterday so I decided I’d mention it at today’s lunch meeting instead.
-So today at lunch I was about to be called on to make the point about local roles, and I’d decided give the specific examples I had in mind.
+So today at lunch I was about to be called on to make the point about local roles, and I’d decided to give the specific examples I had in mind.
 I was going to suggest that we seek for things analogous to UCLA Live, and to the LA Times Festival of Books, as things we can do to open our doors to the city (even more than we do) and become well known to more people near and far as a regular contributor to the intellectual life of the city (I mean beyond the huge number of people who come to us for an education, and the many public events that we already host and/or sponsor).
 But I was not called on because the President, Max Nikias, looked at his watch and said he had an announcement to make since it was just past the embargo time that was put on the story.

 What was his announcement?
 The LA Times Festival of Books is going to move to USC starting next year!
 (See also here.)
-We’ll be enlarging it, and bringing back the awards ceremony to the way it was, and more.
+We’ll be enlarging it, and bringing back the awards ceremony to the way it was, etc.

 You’ve maybe read my many posts here about the LA Times Festival of Books, and [...]
 Click to continue reading this post